cevatercal/COVID-19-social-distance/README.md

-# Project Title
-Maintaining social distance with computer vision
+# Maintaining social distance with computer vision

 ## Video Footage
 Middle point of human is green if they are socially distaced else middle point is red